There is nothing in the world like sipping wine in Argentina while staring at the immense Andes. Nothing.

 I was apprehensive to take this trip as I had read many other travel blogs where writers said that they “nearly died” on the roads and that they had a terrible experience because of this.
 There is not a bike lane, and there are quite a few trucks which pass by in several stretches of road, but altogether I found it to be much safer than what I had anticipated.

 A highlight of the Maipu region was Familia di Tomasso, which has one of the oldest wineries in Mendoza.
 Now a historical landmark, the family-operated winery has old world charm and appeal.
-Their nearly century-old brick fermentation tanks are impressive, and I loved how they turned one of them into a spiral stairway leading down into their underground cellaring area.
+Their nearly century-old brick fermentation tanks are impressive, and I loved how they turned one of them into a spiral stairway leading down into their underground cellar.

 Valle de Uco Wineries and Transportation